robfatland/flyingbosun/README.md

     * [11" ProTroll](https://www.amazon.com/inch-Pro-Troll-Hot-Chip-Flashers/dp/B00D989JJI/ref=sr_1_14?keywords=flasher+protroll&qid=1548000400&s=Sports+%26+Outdoors&sr=1-14)
       * Some of these ProTrolls have lights ($$$) and some claim to have chips that mimic bait fish electrical........
     * Also some anecdotal support for smaller 8 inch flashers
+    * Line-twist with spoon-and-flasher: Size 3 Sampo or Berkley ball-bearing swivel in-line about a foot above the flasher
+      * Up a bit so as not to impede the action of an attractor or lure by adding too much weight directly to it
+      * ...so the swivel goes up the line a ways rather than using a snap-swivel attached directly to the top of the flasher
+      * ...but not so far above the flasher that the rig is too long; harder to land a fish
   * lures
     * a lot of what i see starts by recommending spoons
       * downrigger -- 15 feet -- 11" ProTroll flasher -- 26 -- 36" leader -- spoon + scent + garlic powder
       * [Coho Killer](https://www.amazon.com/gp/product/B0778YSFJH/ref=ox_sc_saved_title_2?smid=AGEU5BOCQ1AB8&psc=1)
         * "Finish" recs include Irish Cream, Cookies N Cream, Water Melon, Chrome, White Lightning
+      * Sonic Edge spoons maybe? as similar to old-style Coyotes; anecdotal
       * Bigger bait?
         * [Ace Hi Fly with UV finish](https://www.amazon.com/Silver-Horde-Ace-Fly-Lures/dp/B00AU5W72E/ref=sr_1_2?keywords=ace+hi+fly&qid=1547854281&s=Sports+%26+Outdoors&sr=1-2-catcorr)
           * This is related to Jeramy's rig?